AtmoFX/bigint/documentation/fibonacci.md

 #### Stop-and-start example

-The code below prints every 100 Fibonacci numbers between indices 100k and 200k.
+The code below prints every 100th Fibonacci number between indices 100k and 200k.
 It calculates all the values before anything is printed, so it needs about 1.25GB to store them all in memory.

 ```c++
 constexpr unsigned int minIndex = 100000, maxIndex = 200000, reportEvery = 100;